RocketMap/RocketMap/docs/extras/Speed-Scheduler.md

 > Yes, although before using beehives, it's first recommended to use larger -st. The logic of Speed Scheduler scheduler works with the beehives, but the strength of Speed Scheduler is it's ability to have multiple workers in a single hive working together to cover the closest spawns.
 If the area you have to cover is so large (> -st 50?) that CPU load is becoming an issue, then using -bh in combination with -wph (--workers_per_hive) to set more workers per hive may be helpful.

-Does Speed Scheduler work with jitter (-j)?
+Does Speed Scheduler work with no-jitter (-nj)?

 > Yes.
 Jitter adjusts only the location sent to the API, not the location used internally, so Speed Scheduler can still recognize the location.